We are excited to announce the 1st workshop on Human-Centered AI Privacy and Security (HAIPS, pronounced "hypes"), co-located with ACM CCS 2025!

 - Toby Jia-Jun Li (University of Notre Dame)

-- Yaxing Yao (Virginia Tech)
+- Yaxing Yao (Johns Hopkins University)

 - Sauvik Das (Carnegie Mellon University)